MidnattLantern/HiDoc-API/manual testing.md

 ---
 Can retrieve existing watch-artists.
 Can watch an artist.
-If aleady watching an artist, cannot submit again until unwatched.
+If already watching an artist, cannot submit it again until unwatched.

 /watch-artists/{id}
 ---
 Can retrieve an artist.
-If authenticated, can unwatch artist.
+If authenticated, can unwatch the artist.

 User comment (unused/ future feature):